ygorcosta/wedeploy.com/ui/src/pages/tutorials/java/it-works.md

 	<img src="/images/tutorials/it-works.png">
 </figure>

 Awesome!
-You just deployed a Node.js app within a few minutes!
+You just deployed a Java app within a few minutes!
 We can't wait to see what else you create with WeDeploy!

 <aside>